ManojTGN/ascii-table/README.md

 # ASCII TABLE

 ## Overview
 AsciiTable shows octal, hexadecimal, and decimal representations of ascii characters.
-It supports all 7-bit ASCII characters.
+It supports all 8-bit ASCII characters.
+But 7-bit ASCII characters are prefered to be processed.
 ![Capture](https://github.com/ManojTGN/ascii-table/assets/42494649/bb0fc8f0-6163-4cc9-a1b4-4364950295e2)

 ## Features